 4. Suzuki DR650 by Le French Atelier

 A more cafe racer-ish approach.
-I don’t know if it does make sense, to take a DR650 and make a cafe racer out of it.
-To lower the suspension, and install the clip-ons on rather sticking out frame head… to go all the effort to turn an offroader into a street racer… but it seems that it has worked perfectly for Le French Atelier.
-There is hardly any sign of an original segment of the bike. and the single cylinder engine makes it look properly raw and aggressive.
+I don’t know if it does make sense, to take a DR650 and build a cafe racer out of it.
+To lower the suspension, and install the clip-ons on a slightly sticking out frame head… to go all the effort to turn an offroader into a street racer… but it seems that it has worked flawlessly for Le French Atelier.
+There is hardly any sign of an original segment of the bike.
+And the single cylinder engine makes it look suitably raw and aggressive.

 Source: Le French Atelier

 3. Suzuki DR650 “Joe Dirt” by Deus Ex Machina

 I remember stumbling upon this Suzuki when browsing.
 At first sight – it was “Just another dirt racer/enduro”… But it grew on me.
 There is something different from the stock version… Not much when You think about it, just a subtle body panel changes and an improved seat… but still makes it look much much better… And what’s most important – it’s nothing like all the other customs.
 And then it hits You: “It’s Deus Ex Machina… what else…”.
 I find it worth mentioning on the list – as it’s a different approach to customising this particular Suzuki model.

 Number two.
 The most classic looking and capable offroader.
 I like the mix of terrain tires with this bling/chrome appeal.
 The tank choice is also quite interesting – a perfect size to balance the frame and the seat.

 Source: Pasquale Motors